Biden to deliver primetime address Thursday on Israel, Ukraine

-(The Hill) — President Biden will address the nation on Thursday about the wars in Ukraine and the conflict between Israel and Hamas in a primetime speech from the Oval Office.
+(The Hill) — President Joe Biden will address the nation Thursday about the wars in Ukraine and the conflict between Israel and Hamas in a primetime speech from the Oval Office.

 The White House announced Biden will “address the nation to discuss our response to Hamas’ terrorist attacks against Israel and Russia’s ongoing brutal war against Ukraine.”
 The speech will take place at 8 p.m.
 ET.